capnproto/capnproto/doc/install.md

 * **Stability:** The Cap'n Proto format is still changing.
 Any data written today probably won't be understood by future versions.
 Additionally, the programming interface is still evolving, so code written today probably won't work with future versions.
-* **Performance:** While already beating the pants off other systems, Cap'n Proto has not yet undergone serious profiling and optimization.
+* **Performance:** While Cap'n Proto is inherently fast by design, the implementation has not yet undergone serious profiling and optimization.
+Currenlty it only beats Protobufs in realistic-ish end-to-end benchmarks by, like, 2x-5x.
+We can do better.
 * **RPC:** The RPC protocol has not yet been specified, much less implemented.
 * **Support for languages other than C++:** Hasn't been started yet.